Paddy Lacey: Personal life

-Lacey's brothers, Luis and Shea are also footballers, playing for Tranmere Rovers and Manchester United, respectively.
-He also had an older sister Lauren and nephew Zack.
+Paddy Lacey grew up in Crosby, Liverpool and attended St Edmund's and St Thomas's Primary School, Waterloo and Sacred Heart Catholic College, Crosby.
+Lacey's brothers, Luis and Shea, are also footballers, playing for Macclesfield and Manchester United, respectively.
+He also has an older sister, Lauren, who has a son named Zack and was expecting another child at the time.
+Paddy has a son called Patrick to his girlfriend Sarah Woods.
 Born in England, Lacey is of Irish descent.